Multi-linear Monogamy Relations for Three Qubit States: Appendix

 \subsection{The proof of Theorem \ref{mulcm}}

-In this section, We prove the Theorem \ref{mulcm}:\\ \textit{Up to the local unitary transformations, the W state is the unique state that can reach the upper bound in terms of the function $sC(\cdot)$ for a three-qubit state.}\\ \begin{proof} Combining with Lemma \ref{mulc}, we only need to present that the mixed states cannot reach the upper bound of the multi-linear monogamy relations in terms of concurrence. \\ Due to Lemma \ref{mulc}, for a three-qubit pure state $\ket{\psi},$ $sC(\ket{\psi})$ gets the maximum, only when $\ket{\psi}$ is LU equivalent to $\ket{W}$.
-Assume $\rho$ is a three-qubit mixed state, $\{(p_i,\ket{\phi_i})|i=1,2,\cdots,k\}$ is an optimal decompostion of $\rho$, we can always assume $k=2.$ For the cases when $k>2,$ we can prove similarly.
+\textit{Up to the local unitary transformations, the W state is the unique state that can reach the upper bound in terms of the function $MC(\cdot)$ for a three-qubit state.}\\ \begin{proof} Combining with Lemma \ref{mulc}, we only need to present that the mixed states cannot reach the upper bound of the multi-linear monogamy relations in terms of concurrence. \\ Due to Lemma \ref{mulc}, for a three-qubit pure state $\ket{\psi},$ $MC(\ket{\psi})$ gets the maximum, only when $\ket{\psi}$ is LU equivalent to $\ket{W}$.
+Assume $\rho$ is a three-qubit mixed system, $\{(p_i,\ket{\phi_i})|i=1,2,\cdots,k\}$ is an optimal decompostion of $\rho$, we can always assume $k=2.$ For the cases when $k>2,$ we can prove similarly.
 As $\ket{\phi_i}$ is LU equivalent to $\ket{W}$, we can always assume $\{(p_1,\ket{W}),(p_2,U_1\otimes U_2\otimes U_3\ket{W})\}$ is a decompostion of $\rho,$ then

 here we assume

 here we denote $\tau_1=[(U_1\otimes U_2)\ket{00}\bra{00}(U_1\otimes U_2)^{\dagger}+2(U_1\otimes U_2)\ket{\phi^{+}}\bra{\phi^{+}}(U_1\otimes U_2)^{\dagger}],$ $\tau_2=[(U_1\otimes U_3)\ket{00}\bra{00}(U_1\otimes U_3)^{\dagger}+2(U_1\otimes U_3)\ket{\phi^{+}}\bra{\phi^{+}}(U_1\otimes U_3)^{\dagger}],$ $\tau_3=[(U_2\otimes U_3)\ket{00}\bra{00}(U_2\otimes U_3)^{\dagger}+2(U_2\otimes U_3)\ket{\phi^{+}}\bra{\phi^{+}}(U_2\otimes U_3)^{\dagger}],$ then we have